 Altars of Madness was recorded at Morrisound recording facility, December 1988.
-It was produced by the band and Digby Pearson, who is the founder of UK based Earache Records.
+The band produced it alongside Digby Pearson who is the founder of UK based Earache Records.

 The album sleeve features classic artwork designed by Dan Seagrave.
-According to Seagrave the image is “more like a flat disk made of a fossil material, that has captured souls”
+According to Seagrave the image is “more like a flat disk made of a fossil material, that has captured souls.”

 Some fans were in a bother due to the perception that Azagthoth had produced riffs that were more manageable to the aural senses.
 Repeated listens in-fact uncovered a complicated morass of riffs that were every bit as brutal and intense as the debut.
-If anything, the addition of slower times signatures added a sense of menace that was only hinted at on Altars of Madness.
+If anything, the addition of slower times signatures added a sense of menace only hinted at on Altars of Madness.

-Sometime between touring commitments for Blessed Are the Sick concluding and studio commitments for Morbid Angel's third album, Covenant, commencing; Brunelle left the band.
-He was not replaced… not immediately anyway.
+Sometime between touring commitments for Blessed are the Sick concluding and studio commitments for Morbid Angel's third album, Covenant, commencing; Brunelle left the band.
+He was not replaced, not immediately anyway.

-With so many accolades and praise afforded to Azagthoth’s work across Morbid Angel’s first two albums, one would think that a release to rival, yet alone best those albums would be beyond the reach of the musician.
+With so many accolades and praise afforded to Azagthoth’s work across Morbid Angel’s first two albums, one would think that a release to rival, let alone best those albums would be beyond the reach of the musician.

-My own recollections of the video for “God of Emptiness” are of a winged demon that is summoned by believers, Azagthoth wields his Ibanez Universe seven-string guitar in a room that is used to provoke images of ancient Sumeria.
+My recollections of the video for “God of Emptiness” are of a winged demon that is summoned by believers, Azagthoth wields his Ibanez Universe seven-string guitar in a room that is used to provoke images of ancient Sumeria.
 Vincent’s deep voice echoes around a chamber and Sandoval’s percussion drones ominously.
-Believers twist and turn, faces are baked dry by a relentless sun as they bounce dementedly to the band’s music.
+Believers twist and turn; faces are baked dry by relentless sun as they bounce dementedly to the band’s music.

-Personally, I find Domination to be a rightful inclusion as the fourth of five albums overwhelmingly penned by Azagthoth that can and should be considered classic death metal for the ages.
+I find Domination to be a rightful inclusion as the fourth of five albums overwhelmingly penned by Azagthoth that can and should be considered classic death metal for the ages.